 Civitas Resources, Inc. (CIVI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., June 6, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ).
+LOS ANGELES, June 4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CIVITAS RESOURCES, INC. (CIVI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 1, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CIVITAS RESOURCES, INC. (CIVI), CLICK HERE BEFORE JULY 1, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?